CG-AA/Wool/README.md

 - very fast
 - only do the basic stuff(handle heartbeat, send message that you gave it, etc)

+## What does Wool do?
+- gateway connection(for real-time communication, including someone send a message or someone just joined a voice channel)
+- HTTP request(Rest API, for example: send message on a channel, get user info, etc)

 ## Features

 - **Modern C++ Design**: Utilizes modern C++ standards to ensure a smooth development experience.